- VBT is using velocity feedback to influence workouts.

 - We have to train at all different velocities in order to "optimally develop force production abilities" or something like that.

 So where are we getting all the data supporting specificity?
 If you have two research groups, and one only does light, fast lifting, and the other only does heavy lifting, the two groups show different adaptations.
 Light lifting yields faster increase in force but a lower maximum force.
 Heavier lifting yields force production that is slower but reaches a higher maximum.
 Simple.
 Makes sense.
 That demonstrates specificity right there.
 But what if all the research subjects are also doing sprint and jump training?
 Now the faster force production in the light lifting is rendered useless, because everyone is getting much better speed work from sprinting and jumping anyway.
-In this case, the purpose of any lifting is strength.
+In this case, the purpose of any lifting is maximum strength.
 It is not speed-strength or accelerative strength or starting strength or whatever.
 It's just plain old strength.

 So conclusion 1 is only partially true.
 And regardless, conclusion 2 is false.
 If strength is specific, there is no need to train at lots of velocities, because they do not transfer.
-If strength is general, then there is no need to use all the velocities, because they all train the same thing, strength.
+If strength is general, then there is no need to use all the velocities, because they all train the same thing.
 This philosophy with VBT that you need to train at all different velocities has no validity to it.
 What you actually need is to be explosive and to be strong, and that will make you good at any velocity.
 Explosiveness for sports is trained by sprinting, jumping, and playing your sport.
 It is not trained by light lifting.
 Strength is developed to some degree by all movement, because all movement uses muscle tension.
 If you get out of bed and walk around every day you have some level of strength.
 If you play sports, a higher level.
 If you lift weights, a higher level.
 To strength train for athleticism, you want to develop more strength than you have naturally from playing your sport, and you want to do that in the easiest possible way.
 So if you are an untrained athlete, and you can get stronger by doing plyometrics, great.
 That is how some young athletes get major athleticism improvement in a short period of time.
 Or if you find that you get stronger by doing hang snatches and jump squats, excellent.
 You don't have to worry about those things slowing you down like heavy lifting does.
 But the unfortunate truth is that the adaptation to plyometrics or explosive lifting runs out pretty quickly for most people.
-Most of us need pure strength training to keep progressing over time.
+Most of us need maximum strength training to keep progressing over time.
 In that process of developing strength, will you use a variety of loads?
 Yeah, probably.
 But do you need to be concerned with how fast you squat 10%, 20%, and 30% of 1RM?
 No. Do you need to do high pulls with six different loads and measure bar speed on each one?
 No. Maybe pick one load and use it to track progress.
 Are you training a different ability when you lift 60% 1RM than when you lift 80% 1RM?
 No.

 People have made up these "strength qualities" and convinced themselves that each one has to be trained individually, and that is just not the case.
 Train speed the best way possible and train strength the best way possible.
 All the stuff in between will take care of itself.